Nida: The Long Way to Get to this Quiet Coastal Village

 It was quite possibly set to the music from Grieg’s ‘Peer Gynt’

-Nida: The Long Way to Get There 1
+Nida: The Long Way to Get to this Quiet Coastal Village 1

 Exploring the architecture and symbols of this fishing village on a bicycle.

-Nida: The Long Way to Get There 2
+Nida: The Long Way to Get to this Quiet Coastal Village 2

 The bargeboards on every house seem to differ.